Tgenz1213/weather/README.md

 ## How to Run

-1. Extract the contents of the zip file to a directory of your choice.
+1. Extract the contents of the zip file to a directory of your choice (if downloaded from the submission portal) or clone this repository to a directory of your choice.

-2. Open a terminal or command prompt and navigate to the extracted directory.
+2. Open a terminal or command prompt and navigate to the monorepo directory.

 3. Ensure Docker and Docker Compose are installed on your system.